checkmarx-ltd/cx-flow/docs/Tutorials.md

 * Create a new private project called CxFlowBodgeit
     * Make sure repo type is Git under Advanced
 * Click Repos & Import code from your favorite small demo codebase on GitHub
-    * This lab will use https://github.com/psiinon/bodgeit
+    * This tutorial will use https://github.com/psiinon/bodgeit
 * Create a token by clicking your profile in upper right corner > Personal Access Tokens
     * Give the token a name and change Expiration to Custom defined and set to a year
     * Give the token full access to Work Items, Code, Build, Release